 Walk into the Greenwich Grand Hotel, a twelve-story edifice in downtown, and see its basement, where the owner keeps his Silver Cloud Rolls Royce.
 Foot it to Central Station, a fortress of graying concrete in North Beach, and here you meet the main character, Inspector Larry Leahy, 59.
 He spends most of his days pouring over reports with his trainee, Inspector Hieu Trang, 30, with boyish, movie-star looks.
 Climb the hill to Loyola House and bump into Father Ralph MacKenzie rushing to a meeting of his colleagues, deans at the University of San Francisco.
 Drive through the cobblestone pillars marking the entrance to Sea Cliff and see the Greenwich’s owner, James O’Hara, as he prepares for a 4th of July gala.
 There are no gated communities in San Francisco, and residents and tourists alike can move about freely, including criminals.

-My name is Robert Dunn.
+My name is Robert E. Dunn.
 I’m called Bob.
 I grew up in San Francisco.
-I worked at the Academy of Art University from 2008 to 2016 as a patrol officer and drew upon my experiences to write this novel.
+I worked at the Academy of Art University some years ago as a patrol officer and drew upon my experiences to write this novel.
 I hope you enjoy it.